 TOP Ships Inc (NASDAQ: TOPS)

 The firm provides international transportation for petroleum, chemical and oil products.
-Ever since TOP Ships went public 12 years ago they have struggled significantly with four reverse stock split’s.
+Ever since TOP Ships went public 12 years ago they have struggled significantly with four reverse stock splits.
 Earlier in the year it dropped to a low of 0.13 but spiked back to $3 after another split.
-In the beginning of August it traded sideways before a breakout above $8 but then sharply dipped back.
+At the beginning of August, it traded sideways before a breakout above $8 but then sharply dipped again.
 The 50-day EMA could offer the support required to generate another bounce that could cause the price to rally over $10.
 Extremely risky investment in comparison to other of my picks.